 If you aren’t familiar with WordPress there are a large number of reasons why you will want to use it to host your site:

-- It’s Open Source.
+- It’s open source.
 The WordPress software is open source (which is why it’s free) which means no one company or any one person has total control over it.
-Automattic is the company which releases WordPress updates, but the source code can be tinkered with by anyone.
+Automattic is the company that releases WordPress updates, but the source code can be tinkered with by anyone.
 Moreover, the software which WordPress is built on top of (PHP and MySQL) is also open source.

-- It’s Widely Used.
-30% of the top 10 million websites in 2018 use WordPress.
+- It’s widely used.
+A full 30% of the top 10 million websites in 2020 used WordPress.
 That means there is an enormous community of people around the world with expertise on the platform.
 If you talk to other bloggers for advice, they will almost all be on WordPress, and that is where their knowledge will like.
 Moreover, Google just announced they will be helping develop WordPress in the future because so many sites use it, they want to help make sure that it is the best it can be.

-- Thousands of Free Plugins and Themes.
+- It offers thousands of free plugins and themes.
 WordPress allows you to customize and add functionality through themes and plugins.
 There are literally thousands of free themes available.
 Below I have a list of my favorite WordPress plugins which I use.
 There are of course many other plugins available which you can try when you start your travel blog.

 I should note the difference between WordPress.com and WordPress.org.
 WordPress.com is a company where anyone can sign up for a free WordPress website.
 Wouldn’t you want to have a free travel blog on the official WordPress website?
 Actually, no.